 No Impact.
 The proposed project will not result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan.
-MP implementation and compliance monitoring will occur on existing agricultural drains and on farmland under cultivation for at least 90 years.
+MP implementation and compliance monitoring will occur on existing agricultural drains and on farmland under cultivation for at least 60 years and in many cases on farmland that has been cultivated for over a century.